European Commission (H2020)

 Byrne House 13

 I am on research leave until December 2018 but mostly in Exeter.
 If you wish a personal meeting, don't hesitate to contact me via email in order to arrange one.

 Areas of Expertise:

-I am a philosopher and sociologist, and engage in theoretical and empirical studies.
+I am a philosopher and also trained as a sociologist.
 My current research is focussed on the politics of life science governance, concepts of identity, and clinical translation in and regulation of biomedicine.
 The main theoretical themes are the interrelationships between knowledge, power, institutions and people.